mathjax/MathJax-docs/options/hub.rst

     preserve all ids even if other criteria would normally prevent some ids from being copied to the output; use false carefully.

+.. describe:: root: ""

+    This controls which URL base MathJax uses to load its components.
+    By default it is empty (loading components relative to the URL of ``MathJax.js``).

 .. describe:: v1.0-compatible: true

     This controls whether MathJax issues the warning about not having an